-The bill would require a hospital to document and keep for 5 years a written record of all violent incidents against a hospital employee, as defined, and to report to the division any violent incident of assault, as defined, or battery, as defined, against a hospital employee or patient, as specified, and.
-The bill would also authorize the division to assess a civil penalty against a hospital for failure to report an a violent incident, as specified.
-The bill would further require the division to report to the relevant fiscal and policy committees of the Legislature information regarding violent incidents of violence at hospitals, as specified, and to develop regulations implementing these provisions by January 1, 2015.
+The bill would require a hospital to document and keep for 5 years a written record of all violent incidents against a hospital employee, as defined, and to report to the division any violent incident, as specified.
+The bill would also authorize the division to assess a civil penalty against a hospital for failure to report a violent incident, as specified.
+The bill would further require the division to report to the relevant fiscal and policy committees of the Legislature information regarding violent incidents at hospitals, as specified, and to develop regulations implementing these provisions by January 1, 2015.